THUDM/LongBench/README.md

 ```

 #### Evaluation
 We provide an evaluation code using ChatGLM2-6B as an example.
-Firstly, run the [pred.py](pred.py) under the repository:
+First, run the [pred.py](pred.py) under the repository:
 ```bash
 CUDA_VISIBLE_DEVICES=0 python pred.py
 ```
 You can get the model outputs on all datasets in the `pred/` folder.
-After that, run the evaluation code of [eval.py](eval.py):
+After that, run the evaluation code in [eval.py](eval.py):
 ```bash
 python eval.py
 ```
-You can get the evaluation results on various datasets in `result.json`.
-Please note that we provide the input format suitable for each dataset and the maximum output length limit we summarized in `config/`.
-You can modify them during the evaluation to better suit the model you want to evaluate.
+You can get the evaluation results on all datasets in `result.json`.
+Please note that in `config/`, we provide the input format suitable for each dataset and the maximum output length.
+Feel free to modify them to better suit the model you want to evaluate.
 After modification, when evaluating with [pred.py](pred.py), the data will be automatically organized according to the new format to get the corresponding model output.

 ## Evaluation Result on Each Dataset

-The following tables display the Zero-shot evaluation results (%) of the model on all subtask datasets, where Chinese datasets are denoted by "zh" (please refer to this [link](task.md) for the evaluation metrics used for each task).
+The following tables show the Zero-shot evaluation results (%) on all datasets, where Chinese datasets are denoted by "zh" (please refer to this [link](task.md) for the evaluation metrics used for each task).

 #### Single-Document QA
 |                   | NarrativeQA | Qasper | MultiFieldQA-en | MultiFieldQA-zh |